Repeat Prescriptions

 When you need more medicines, go back to your pharmacy.
 Before dispensing the next issue of your prescription, your pharmacy will ask:

-have you seen any health professionals (GP, nurse or hospital doctor), since your last repeat prescription was supplied?
+Have you seen any health professionals (GP, nurse or hospital doctor), since your last repeat prescription was supplied?

-have you recently started taking any new medicines, either on prescription or that you have bought over the counter?
+Have you recently started taking any new medicines, either on prescription or that you have bought over the counter?

-have you been having any problems with your medication or experiencing any side effects?
+Have you been having any problems with your medication or experiencing any side effects?

-are there any items on your repeat prescription that you don’t need this month?
+Are there any items on your repeat prescription that you don’t need this month?

 If you don’t need all of the medicines on your prescription, let the pharmacy staff know, so that they only supply the medicines you need.
 This will help to reduce waste and save the NHS money.